MediciHouse07/Learning_Records/CA_SO_Micro.md

 ## 3

+2023/05/20

+- lambda is MR vs MC
+- when lamnda equal to all MR/MC then in 2 goods example, it is in the form of MRS=MRtS

 2023/05/19

 0000<->0200

 - lambda = benefit / cost for all the goods
 - otherwise there is room for improvement

+## 4

+2023/05/20

+- writing choice variable into a function of parameters, price alpha and beta
+- symetric

 ----
 Pareto efficiency